 DMP Guru’s control panel is used for registration, setting and changing application settings, payments and invoices, etc. All configuration settings are set based on society affiliations.
 For example, if PRS/MCPS combination is chosen, then the society-assigned agreement numbers are required, if SIAE is chosen, they are not.

 With vanilla instances of Django Music Publisher, one has to create the local_settings.py with settings that have the same result.

 Django Music Publisher is a typical Django project and/or app.
 Usually, one creates a superuser in the console, who then manages users in the app.
 To simplify this, two permission groups are available through a fixture.

-DMP Guru creates a single user on every DMP instance, who is not a superuser, but assigned to one of the two permission groups.
+DMP Guru creates a single user for every DMP instance, who is not a superuser, but assigned to one of the two permission groups.
 Also, this user has no password set, as the password is stored in the control panel.
-This tightens security, as the database backup holds no passwords, even hashed ones.
+If the support option is chosen, then another user with read-only permission is created for the staff of DMP Guru.
+This tightens the security, as the database backup holds no passwords, even hashed ones.

 If a customer is moving away, they basically have to, as the last step, either set a password for this user or create a superuser.
 The only difference will be that passwords are now changed in the app itself.

 CWR Syntax Highlighting is one of the free online tools I provide.
 The web version is free, the API version is not.
 It was available to DMP Guru customers, but not in a vanilla Django Music Publisher.

 However, this is no longer the case since 19.7 version.
 Basic syntax highlighting is now included in the open-source code.
 It is not as verbose as with the aforementioned tool, but in this case, it makes more sense.
 It highlights the key human-readable data and ignores the rest.